robrwo/perl-Software-Policy-CodeOfConduct/README.md

 If the bug you are reporting has security implications which make it inappropriate to send to a public issue tracker, then see `SECURITY.md` for instructions how to report security vulnerabilities.

+# SOURCE

+The development version is on github at [https://github.com/robrwo/perl-Software-Policy-CodeOfConduct](https://github.com/robrwo/perl-Software-Policy-CodeOfConduct) and may be cloned from [git://github.com/robrwo/perl-Software-Policy-CodeOfConduct.git](git://github.com/robrwo/perl-Software-Policy-CodeOfConduct.git)

 # AUTHOR